lrbmike/super_clipboard/README.md

 4. Click "Load unpacked" and select this project folder
 5. Once installed, you can use the extension in two ways:
    - Click the extension icon in the browser toolbar to open the clipboard panel
-   - Select text on a webpage, right-click, and choose "复制到我的剪切板" (Copy to My Clipboard) to add content to the clipboard
+   - Select text on a webpage, right-click, and choose "Copy to Super Clipboard" to add content to the clipboard

 ## Interface Overview

 ### Main Panel
-- Top displays the extension title "Super Clipboard"
 - Search box: Search through clipboard content
 - Tag area: Shows frequently used tags, click to filter
 - Content list: Displays clipboard items grouped by date